-The Independent Third Party Monitor reviewed each piece of diesel construction equipment proposed for use on the Taxilane T and Bradley International Terminal for compatibility with newly verified Level 2 and 3 VDECS.
-While it was understood that the requirement to utilize new VDECS could not be applied retroactively for equipment operating on the Taxilane T, and Bradley Terminal, the reassessment process and findings will be used to designate best available control emission devices for subsequent LAX Master Plan Program construction projects.
+The LAWA Environmental Monitor, in coordination with the Independent Third Party Monitor reviewed each piece of diesel construction equipment proposed for use on the Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar projects for compatibility with newly verified Level 2 and 3 VDECS.
+While it was understood that the requirement to utilize new VDECS could not be applied retroactively for equipment operating on the Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction projects, the reassessment process and findings will be used to designate best available control emission devices for subsequent LAX Master Plan Program construction projects.
+It is important to note that a high percentage of equipment utilized on LAX Master Plan Projects is not factory-equipped with diesel emission control systems that satisfy CBA requirements as stipulated in CBA Section X.F.1.